bookofproofs/bookofproofs.github.io/_sources/history/15th-century/francesca.md

 ### Mathematical Profile (Excerpt):
 * Although today he is always known as Piero della Francesca, he would have been known in his lifetime as Piero di Benedetto de' Franceschi.
 * As these arguments illustrate, there is no definite evidence when Piero was born, sources giving dates between 1406 and 1422.
-* We know little of Piero's early years but, given the wealth and status of his father (who owned agricultural land, vineyards, urban properties and a fine family home), it is clear that he would have attended school in San Sepolcro.
 * Details of Piero's schooling remain conjecture, but we can deduce something of its nature from the skills he displayed as an adult.
 * Also it is clear that Piero's Italian writing lacked style, and was rather simple and elementary.
 * This suggests that Piero did not spend that long at school and it confirms his lack of Latin since those who could write fluent Latin developed a style when writing Italian that reflected Latin structure.